 - Bring the water to a barely-there simmer.

-- Add the two tea bags to the liquid and let them steep for 5 to 10 minutes.
+- Add the two tea bags to the liquid and let them steep in the hot water for 5 to 10 minutes.

 - Stir in the honey and peppermint extract.

-- Pour the drink into a mug and enjoy it warm.
+- Pour the hot tea into your favorite mug and enjoy!

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive so we can continue providing free recipes and high-quality content for you.